• Skip to primary navigation

 May 2023 Portfolio Update

-Rakuten Trade All Brokerage Fees
+Rakuten Trade – Latest Brokerage Fees

-For a retail investor like me, it’ll be safe to say that Rakuten Trade offers the cheapest option right now.
+For a retail investor like me, with their new foreign trading fees, and the ability to trade in different currencies, it’ll be safe to say that Rakuten Trade offers one of the cheapest and more flexible options right now here in Malaysia.

 Forex Rate